 There are a handful of good Turkish restaurants in SF, including A La Turca, but this one has excellent menu and a warm and inviting atmosphere.
 The menu is accommodating to both meat eaters and vegetarians, with dishes like the kofte (meatballs) or eggplant stuffed with vegetables.
 The fresh bread served at the beginning with a trio of dips is another highlight and the endless refills can be dangerous.
 There is also an extensive wine selection, including different regional wines from Turkey.

 Pho Huynh Hiep 2-Kevin’s Noodle House

 For a casual sushi spot, this is at the top of my list.
-The underground spot is tucked into the first floor of a mall and the fish is always fresh.
-I always opt for the Barbie roll (salmon with a lemon slice on top).
+The underground restaurant is tucked into the first floor of a mall and can be hard to find (look for the sandwich board on Market St. to make sure you’re in the right place).
+I always opt for the Barbie roll that has salmon with a lemon slice on top.
+Their specialty rolls and fresh sashimi is the most popular items on the menu, but they also have entrees like unagi don.
+Come between 5-6 p.m. to take advantage of their happy hour that features discounted rolls, appetizers, and drinks.
 Make sure to go early to snag a spot at one of the few tables.

 Where are your favorite places to eat in San Francisco?